bdrobinson/mm-holidays-site/src/content/terms-and-conditions.md

 ## 12. Other stuff

 Urban Saints will treat the information given on the booking form in total confidence (except as required by law) and store it in full accordance with the Data Protection Act 1998.
 It will be kept so that we can provide you with the information and services that best match your requirements and preferences.
-We may take videos and photographs of holiday activities, and attendance at a holiday signifies agreement that these may appear in future publicity or other materials produced by Urban Saints, or materials produced by other organisations in sympathy with Urban Saints and to whom express permission to use the videos/photographs has been granted.
+We may take videos and photographs of holiday activities and, unless permission has been declined on the application form, these may appear in future publicity or other materials produced by Urban Saints, or materials produced by other organisations in sympathy with Urban Saints and to whom express permission to use the videos/photographs has been granted.
 Your details will only be made known to others outside of Urban Saints where we use, or collaborate with, other people or organisations to carry out work on our behalf.
 A duty of confidentiality will be imposed on such people and organisations.

 ## 13. Have a query?